 Let’s talk more

-Maybe your parents were (decent, hardworking, well-meaning) people who said, “Money doesn’t grow on trees,” or, “There’s never enough to go around,” etc. If you grew up with these or similar messages and you have them ingrained in you as your reality, then somehow, for you, money is supposed to be scarce and precious.
+Maybe your parents were (decent, hardworking, well-meaning) people who said, “Money doesn’t grow on trees,” or, “There’s never enough to go around,” etc. If you grew up with these or similar messages and had them ingrained in you as your reality, somehow, money is supposed to be scarce and precious for you.
 So that’s what you attract in your experiences.
 Money is indeed “scarce” and “precious,” and you never have enough.

 Now, just recognising this fact goes a lot toward changing your “vibration,” which you hear a lot about when someone’s talking about LOA.
 Your vibration is just basically the “signal” you send out to the universe, and that signal attracts what it matches back to you.
 So if you’re always worried about and struggling with money, guess what you attract?
 Yep, more worry and struggle with money.

 So then, does this mean you can say, “Well, la-dee-dah, I’ll just quit worrying about money, then, and things will be fine!”?
-While many proponents of LOA would give a resounding “Yes!” to that answer, I would wager that for most of us, we need baby steps that will ultimately get us to that mindset.
+While many proponents of LOA would give a resounding “Yes!” to that answer, I would wager that we need baby steps that will ultimately get us to that mindset for most of us.

 Check out LSW MINDS CARDS